lilyhanhub/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview of the Analysis
 The purpose of this project is to analyze the human resource data of a tech giant company Pewlett Hackard to prepare for the “silver tsunami” as many current employees reach retirement age.
-So after creating an employee database with SQL schema, the goal of the analysis is twofold: (1) determine the number of retiring employees and their position titles, and (2) identify employees who are eligible to participate in a mentorship program.
+So after creating an employee database with SQL schema, the following analysis reports need to be generated: (1) The number of retiring employees and their position titles, and (2) The number of employees who are eligible to participate in a mentorship program.

 ## Results
 #### 1. Analysis of the number of retiring employees who were born between 1952 and 1955 by title